 Hiring a Condominium Provider Business

 A condominium manager is often hired to oversee the corporation’s day-to-day operations.
-The condominium manager’s contract with the client may specify other roles and expectations.

 Each condominium corporation across the Province of Ontario is governed by an owner-elected board of directors.
 The board is responsible for ensuring that the corporation complies with all aspects of the Condominium Act, 1998.
 Board directors volunteer their time and expertise to manage the affairs of the corporation according to the corporation’s specific declaration, by-laws and rules.
 Some of their duties include overseeing major repairs of common elements, ensuring responsible financial management and communicating with unit owners.